What causes spinal nerve pain?

-- Physical trauma — Sudden injuries, fractures, prolonged overexertion, stroke or massively invasive surgeries can all cause nerve pain.
+- Physical trauma, including sudden injuries, fractures, prolonged overexertion, stroke or highly invasive surgeries can all cause nerve pain

-- Tumors — The tumor itself, in addition to the effects of treatments like radiation and chemotherapy, can trigger nerve pain.
+- Tumors, in addition to the effects of treatments like radiation and chemotherapy, can trigger nerve pain

-- Disease or infection — Conditions like lupus, shingles, diabetes, rheumatoid arthritis and spinal meningitis, among others, can cause inflammation that puts pressure on spinal nerves.
+- Disease or infection from conditions like lupus, shingles, diabetes, rheumatoid arthritis and spinal meningitis, among others, can cause inflammation that puts pressure on spinal nerves

-- Congenital defects — Spina bifida, scoliosis, lordosis and kyphosis are anatomical abnormalities that can cause spinal nerve pain.
+- Congenital defects like spina bifida, scoliosis, lordosis and kyphosis are anatomical abnormalities that can cause spinal nerve pain

-If your nerve pain is caused by a degenerative condition like a herniated disc, bulging disc, bone spurs, spondylolisthesis, spinal stenosis or spinal osteoarthritis, your physician will most likely recommend conservative treatment.
-Conservative, nonsurgical treatment is often an effective way to realign the spine and remove pressure from the nerve root without having to undergo surgery.
+If your nerve pain is caused by a degenerative condition like a herniated disc, bulging disc, bone spurs, spondylolisthesis, spinal stenosis or spinal osteoarthritis, your doctor will most likely recommend conservative treatment.
+Nonsurgical treatment is often an effective way to realign the spine and remove pressure from the nerve root without having to undergo surgery.

-However, some individuals with severe nerve pain will seek more targeted treatment options, but want to avoid the risks and lengthy recuperation of a highly invasive, open spine surgery.
-For these patients, Laser Spine Institute offers two types of minimally invasive spine surgery that is effective and safer than traditional open back surgery; we offer decompression surgery and stabilization surgery.
+However, some individuals with severe nerve pain will seek more targeted treatment options but want to avoid the risks and lengthy recuperation of a highly invasive traditional open spine surgery.
+For these patients, Laser Spine Institute offers minimally invasive decompression and stabilization surgery that is a safer and effective alternative to traditional open back surgery.^